-The acquirer will contact the card issuer in order to authorize the transaction.
+The acquirer will contact the card issuer in order to authorise the transaction.
 This basically means to validate the card.
 The card issuer (the cardholder’s bank) has to validate the card details and make sure there are sufficient funds to cover the purchase.

 The settlement is the final process of the processing.
 The acquirer settles its account with the merchant by paying out the money linked to the transaction.
 The money is now with the final and rightful owner and the transaction leaves the processing system.

 This term deals with determining whether the cardholder is in fact who he claims to be.
 That is, is the person making the purchase the rightful owner of the card?
 Authentication is not always done when processing a transaction but it is seen more and more often.
 Authentication can be added as an additional safety step in order to reduce the risk of fraud.
-3-D Secure is an authentication process, read more about it here.
+3-D Secure is an example of an authentication process, read more about it here.